Protection of the Faithful

 Mission Statement

-The Office of Child and Youth Protection shares in the mission of the Archdiocese of Newark to be a living sign of Jesus Christ’s presence by assisting our youth in building a relationship with God by providing a safe environment.
-Toward this goal, the Office will implement and ensure compliance with the Charter for the Protection of Children and Young People.
+The Office of Child and Youth Protection supports the Archdiocese of Newark’s mission to be a living sign of Jesus Christ’s presence by fostering a safe environment where youth can build a relationship with God.
+To this end, the Office will implement and enforce compliance with the Charter for the Protection of Children and Young People.

-The Office of Accompaniment also shares in the Archdiocesan mission of coming to offer God’s merciful and loving providence to all.
-We are called to search out the needs, not only of the Catholic community, but of the total community; and then to respond accordingly with open mind and generous heart.
-Toward this second mission, this Office will provide outreach to victims/survivors and their families and demonstrate a sincere commitment to their spiritual and emotional well-being.
-For victim assistance information and services, Gina Criscuolo, LCSW, the Coordinator for this Office, is the contact.
+The Office of Accompaniment shares in the Archdiocese’s mission to offer God’s merciful and loving providence to all.
+We are committed to identifying and addressing the needs of both the Catholic and broader communities with an open mind and generous heart.
+In support of this mission, the Office will provide outreach to victims/survivors and their families, prioritizing their spiritual and emotional well-being.
+For victim assistance information and services, please contact Gina Criscuolo, LCSW, the Coordinator of this Office.

-The Office of Investigations will provide external, independent investigations of allegations of impropriety, by clergy and lay employees, following the lighted path established by Pope Francis and Cardinal Tobin to resolve to “follow the path of truth wherever it may lead.”
+The Office of Investigations conducts external, independent investigations into allegations of impropriety by clergy and lay employees, following the principles set by Pope Francis and Cardinal Joseph Tobin to “follow the path of truth wherever it may lead.”

 Introducing